Sankey Diagrams and Microsoft Excel

 If you want to go the next step to a full automation, then the e!Sankey Software Development Kit (SDK) is the right solution.

-Charts in Microsoft Excel
+Diagrams in Microsoft Excel

 In this example we can see energy in a wood gasification process.